KalininVD/Orders-Payments/README.md

 ## Supported API Endpoints

-The API is accessible through the API Gateway.
+All API endpoints are accessible through the API Gateway.

 ### Payments Service (`/api/accounts`)

--   `POST /api/accounts`: Create a new account for a user with a zero balance.
+-   `POST /api/accounts`: Create a new account for a user with zero balance
--   `POST /api/accounts/deposit`: Deposit funds into a user's account.
+-   `POST /api/accounts/deposit`: Deposit funds into a user's account
--   `GET /api/accounts/{id}`: Get account details by its unique ID.
+-   `GET /api/accounts/{id}`: Get account details by its ID
--   `GET /api/accounts/user/{userId}`: Get account details by the user's ID.
+-   `GET /api/accounts/user/{userId}`: Get account details by the user's ID

 ### Orders Service (`/api/orders`)

--   `POST /api/orders`: Create a new order, which asynchronously triggers the payment process.
+-   `POST /api/orders`: Create a new order - asynchronously triggers the payment process
--   `GET /api/orders`: Get a list of all orders for a specific user.
+-   `GET /api/orders`: Get a list of all orders for a specific user
--   `GET /api/orders/{id}`: Get the details and current status of a specific order.
+-   `GET /api/orders/{id}`: Get the details and current status of a specific order
--   `PATCH /api/orders/{id}/cancel`: Cancel an order by its ID (if it has not been completed or already cancelled).
+-   `PATCH /api/orders/{id}/cancel`: Cancel an order by its ID

 ## Asynchronous Communication Flow

-The core business process of creating and paying for an order is fully asynchronous to ensure system resilience and responsiveness:
+The core business process of creating and paying for an order is fully asynchronous:

 1. A client sends a `POST` request to the `Orders Service` to create an order.
 The order is immediately created with a `NEW` status.
 2. The `Orders Service` atomically saves the new order and publishes an `OrderPaymentRequest` message to a **RabbitMQ** message broker.
 3. The `Payments Service` consumes this message, finds the user's account, and attempts to withdraw the required amount.
 4. Based on the outcome, the `Payments Service` publishes a corresponding event: `OrderPaymentSucceeded` or `OrderPaymentFailed`.
-5. The `Orders Service` consumes the result event and updates the order's status to `FINISHED` or `CANCELLED`, thus completing the cycle.
+5. The `Orders Service` consumes the result event and updates the order's status to `FINISHED` or `CANCELLED`, thus completing the lifecycle of the order.

 ## How to Run